svlentink/myhugoblogs/blog.lent.ink/content/post/development-in-dmz.md

 This reference (e.g. installation instruction in Dockerfile) needs to be accessible by the container build node.

-Everything the developer want into the enclave goes through git.
+Everything the developer wants into the enclave goes through git.
 To enable building a container (thus pulling public resources), the code needs to be merged to the master git branch, which requires a reviewer/auditor.